accucode/paragon-server/readme.txt

     All third party libraries should be documented in credits.txt.

-Additional technical docs can can be found at:
+Installation instructions and other details can be found at:

 	web/WEB-INF/resource/doc/index.html